pxlgamedev/socialmail/README.md

 * Does not collect any user information.
 * Does not control any data you choose to share.

 SocialMail aims to replicate all the popular features of other social media networks, without a centralized server.
 Messages are sent and recieved via a standard email account, everything else is handled locally by the app.
 'Posts' are displayed in an endless scrolling page, with pictures, sharing, and comments.
-Replies are displayed as comments, messages can me shared with everyone in your contact book, or select lists like "Family" or "Friends."
+Replies are displayed as comments, messages can be shared with everyone in your contact book, or select lists like "Family" or "Friends."

 # Why SocialMail?